mattst/sublime-single-trailing-new-line/README.md

 - It can be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

-- Command palette entries to add the syntax name of the current file to the syntax list setting or to copy it into the clipboard.
-[To help users manage the syntaxes list setting.]
+- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting.

 ### Requirements